These Cranes have different types of Working principles and Driving Media.

 There is a pipe connection for supplying water under High Pressure to the fixed Cylinder of the Jigger.

 The Load to be lifted is suspended on the free end of the Wire Rope.
-Hence The Water, under High Pressure, is admitted into the Cylinder of Jigger.
+Hence The Water, under High Pressure, is admitted into the Cylinder of the Jigger.

 This Water, Forces the Sliding Ram to move towards the left.